 We go to our clients.
 We don’t make them come to us because we acknowledge that with poverty often comes a lack of transportation.

-Life is enough of a struggle when you are poor and homeless.
-We don’t offer service our clients can’t get to.
+Life is enough of a struggle when you are homeless.
+We don’t offer services our clients can’t get to.

 We want to be a solution, not yet another barrier.
 We do everything humanly possible (and oftentimes the impossible) to ease the frustration and desperation of their lives.

 We don’t feel anyone can ever fully understand the motel situation.
 We believe we understand it better than most.
 To our knowledge we are the only local organization who is focusing on serving solely on the homeless population living in residential motels and we’ve been doing it since 1996.

 And we’re still learning.
 As our clients get to know us—they participate in support programs that help with school, work and daily living needs.

 It’s a long haul from homelessness to home, so our programs “wraparound” the challenges.
 Our first objective is to ease the burdens of daily living for our clients by assisting with necessities most of us take for granted—food, clothing and hygiene items.
 These programs serve over 500 families monthly.